moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 - In Power BI, measures typically have an 'm_' prefix to indicate they represent a measure.
 For example, a measure calculating total revenue might be named `m_total_revenue`.
 - The connection is live, meaning any changes to the underlying data will be reflected in Power BI.
-- If schema changes occur, such as CRUD operations (Create, Read, Update, Delete) on dimensions, measures, or other elements of the semantic model, a re-sync is required.
-To avoid the need for re-syncing and recreating the report in Power BI, it is recommended to replace the `.pbip` file in the downloaded folder.
+- When schema changes occur, such as CRUD operations (Create, Read, Update, Delete) on dimensions, measures, or other elements of the semantic model, a re-sync is required.
+To prevent losing previously created reports after the re-sync, replace the `.pbip` file in the existing folder with the `.pbip` file from the newly downloaded folder.
+- Power BI fails to handle special characters (e.g.,) when generating queries through the synced semantic model, causing errors in visualizations.
+Thus, it is best practice to address or remove special characters directly in the data itself.
 - Power BI's Direct Query mode does not support creating custom dimensions and measures or querying the rolling window measure due to the lack of date hierarchy.

 ### **Best practices**